Michael Kaiser: Other activities

 Kaiser is also a cultural ambassador for the U.S. State Department, advising performing arts organizations around the world on building institutional strength through marketing, strategic planning, and fundraising.
 He has created an online educational forum for arts administrators, where professionals and students in the field can share experience, ask and answer questions, and seek employment and board opportunities.

 In June 2009, Kaiser became a weekly blogger for The Huffington Post.

+In April 2024, he purchased a home in Great Falls, Virginia, for $7.2 million, making it one of the priciest home sales in the region in that month.
+In October 2024, he listed the house for $7.195 million and it sold for $7.1 million in November 2024.